St. Mary the Virgin

 May God be with you and remain with you always.

-For the readings and Reflection for the Fifth Sunday After Trinity please visit our Sermons page.
+For the Readings and Reflection for the Ninth Sunday After Trinity please visit our Sermons page.

 Posted 9th July, 2020